To diagnose Churg-Strauss syndrome, doctors usually request several types of tests, including:

 - Blood tests.
 A blood test can detect certain antibodies in your blood that can suggest, but not confirm, a diagnosis of Churg-Strauss syndrome.
 It can also measure the level of eosinophils, although other diseases, including asthma, can increase the number of these cells.

 - Imaging tests.
-X-rays and CT scans look for abnormalities in your lungs and sinuses.
+X-rays and CT scans can reveal abnormalities in your lungs and sinuses.
 If you develop signs of heart failure, your doctor may also suggest regular echocardiograms.

 - Biopsy of affected tissue.
 If other tests suggest Churg-Strauss syndrome, you might have a small sample of tissue removed for examination under a microscope.
 The tissue can come from your lungs or another organ, such as skin or muscle, to confirm or rule out the presence of vasculitis.

 There's no cure for Churg-Strauss syndrome, also known as eosinophilic granulomatosis with polyangiitis (EGPA).
 But medications can help manage your symptoms.